Are you looking for a sure winner for your family? Look no further! Pizza rolls are a favorite - for so many reasons!

 I'm a little embarrassed to even call this a recipe, because it was just so easy to make.
-Just 3 ingredients, only a few minutes to put together, I was amazed and how fast this all came together.
+You can make these with as little 3 items from your fridge, only a few minutes to put together.

 You could totally go make some of these now and be eating them in 20 minutes - that's how fast!
 And as with most of my favorite recipes - the ingredients here are very flexible.